sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 <b>Lack of resources:</b> Software development projects often require a wide range of resources, including skilled developers, hardware and software tools, and other resources.
 A lack of resources can slow down the development process and make it more difficult to deliver high-quality software on time.

 <b>Incompatibility with other systems:</b> Software often needs to integrate with other systems and technologies in order to function properly.
 However, it can be difficult to ensure that software is compatible with other systems, especially when the systems are complex or use different technologies.

-Overall, software development can be a challenging field, and there are many common problems that can arise during the development process.
-It is important for software developers to be proactive in addressing these problems and to adopt best practices and tools to help mitigate the risks and challenges of software development.